Places to Find Legitimate Work-at-Home Job Listings

 There are many paths to the work at home lifestyle — from joining a direct sales company, to telecommuting for a large corporation or even starting your own business.
 And while I can offer advice on polishing your resume, how to prepare for a job interview, or tips for finding the right products to sell from home — the biggest challenge for most women is finding legitimate work at home jobs postings.

-To help you with the most difficult part of your job search, here are 19 reputable resources where you can find legitimate work at home job postings.
+To help you with the most difficult part of your job search, here are some reputable resources where you can find legitimate work at home job postings.

 The Work at Home Woman